The social media holiday calendar your IT business should be celebrating on social media!

 Dedicated to anyone who loves to read and wants an entire day to do it.
 Want some suggestions?
 Check out our list of the best computer networking books for IT professionals.

-Programmers are not unloved.
+Everyone loves Programmers!
 This day is for you.
 Go and do something outside without your computers.

 September 19th – Software Freedom Day: